AzumaraJoseph/Trillo-Project/README.md

 # Trillo-Project
-Omnifood is a fictional food delivery service.
-This project showcases a modern web app built with HTML, CSS, and JavaScript.
+Trillo is a fictional travel booking service.
+This project demonstrates a modern web application built with HTML, CSS, and SCSS.
 ## Live Demo
 Check out the app live demo [here](http://127.0.0.1:8080/).